-2 rules for unincorporated Sonoma County, California.
+2 county-level rules, plus city-specific rules for 2 cities in Sonoma County, California.

 Verified from official government sources